-Kaufman adds a fifth level that looks at the benefits to society as a whole and the benefits to a business’ clients.
+Kaufman adds a fifth level referred to as "mega" that looks at the benefits to society as a whole and the benefits to a business’ clients.
 This is in contrast to Kirkpatrick's levels of evaluation, which only look at benefits to the business itself.

 We recommend evaluating your learning materials separately from delivery.
 This helps you identify problems with materials earlier in the process and more easily discern where improvements need to be made.
 You also should define separate quality standards for your materials and delivery method.

-We don't suggest capturing data about your learning program's impact on society as a whole; it’s too far removed to be useful.
+We do not suggest capturing data about your learning program's impact on society as a whole; it is too far removed to be useful.
 As for benefits to the customer, however, this data is absolutely important and should be incorporated into the business metrics you’re evaluating at Level 4.

 Up Next: Brinkerhoff's Success Case Method

-In the next installment of our Learning Evaluation series, we'll be covering Brinkerhoff's learning evaluation method.
+In the next installment of our Learning Evaluation blog series, we will be covering Brinkerhoff's learning evaluation method.
 Don't miss out!
 Be sure to subscribe to Watershed Insights to get the latest posts delivered straight to your inbox.